YarnAllocator — Container Allocator

 You should see the following INFO message in the logs:

-WARN Container killed by YARN for exceeding memory limits. [diagnostics] Consider boosting spark.yarn.executor.memoryOverhead.
+WARN Container killed by YARN for exceeding memory limits. [diagnostics] Consider boosting spark.yarn.executor.memoryOverhead.or

 The container is removed from the internal allocatedContainerToHostMap lookup table.